All Year: Yes

 The property, which is 5 mins north of the Daintree Ferry, is listed with the Wildlife Lands Trust, HSI (Humane Society International), and is of significant conservation value.
 There are many rare plants in the immediate area and an abundance of local wildlife including Cassowaries, bandicoots, monitor lizards and numerous native marsupials.
-We have a resident pair of Cassowaries who are currently in mating mode (July 2018)
+We have a resident pair of Cassowaries seem to be returning to us following the foul weather (Mar 2019)

 Vaccinated carers particularly welcome, we specialise in Flying Fox care.

-It is a requirement for Australian carers to be vaccinated and you will not be expected to actually handle animals unless you are experienced in wildlife care.
+It is a requirement for Australian Flying Fox carers to be vaccinated and you will not be expected to actually handle animals unless you are experienced in wildlife care.

 If you cannot show us proof of vaccination against Rabies/Lyssavirus (despite our personal doubt about the Government concern) YOU ARE NOT ALLOWED TO TOUCH THE FLYING FOXES (But you will fall in love with them anyway!!)